Theosakamg/HA-device_manager/frontend/docs/maintenance/scan/overview.en.md

 3. Matching devices in the database have their `ip` field updated
 4. The result summary reports how many addresses were resolved

+## Network optimization

+The network scan uses a **local IP cache** to avoid unnecessarily rescanning already discovered devices.
+The cache is stored in `cache_ip.yaml` and can be reset from the Danger Zone if needed.

 ## When to use it

 - After a DHCP lease renewal moves devices to new IPs
 - After adding new devices to the network
 - Periodically to keep IP addresses accurate for deploy operations
+- Before a mass deployment to ensure IP addresses are correct

 > **Prerequisites:** the **IP Prefix** must be configured in the Configuration section before scanning.
 The scanner only covers the `/24` subnet of that prefix.